Examples of the Impact Made by RDOs Include the Following:

 Building Welcoming Communities

-In 2018, Region Nine Development Commission and partners launched a new initiative, Rural Equity Learning Community, to convene 45 regional stakeholders in a regional learning cohort to share, examine, and explore inclusive best practices through education and relationship-building to facilitate capacity for local community action.
+Region Five Development Commission (R5DC) and Region Nine Development Commission (RNDC) have recognized the importance of creating opportunities for new residents in the respective regions.
+With aging populations and labor shortages in many industries, it is important for rural areas to welcome all residents and provide opportunities for everyone to prosper regardless of backgrounds.
+These initiatives seek to engage stakeholders in discussions and programs that can assist communities to embrace and celebrate diversity.
+In 2018, RNDC and partners launched a new initiative, Rural Equity Learning Community, to convene 45 regional stakeholders in a regional learning cohort to share, examine, and explore inclusive best practices through education and relationship-building to facilitate capacity for local community action.
 Participants represent five communities and engage in a range of small and large group interactive discussions.

 The Mid-Minnesota Development Commission has recently written successful grant applications to the Blandin Foundation to help fund Broadband Feasibility Studies for both Kandiyohi and Meeker Counties.
 Staff is working with its counties to help foster improvements in broadband throughout the region.

 Arrowhead Regional Development Commission is the lead agency and fiscal agent for a $400,000 federal Economic Adjustment Assistance grant from the EDA to leverage all available resources to help Koochiching County and the surrounding region recover from the permanent workforce reduction (265 jobs) at the Boise Paper Mill in 2013.
 The grant is helping develop a long term economic adjustment strategy and assist existing small businesses to grow.